When you import instrument data into LabKey server, assay tools allow you to create a detailed assay design

 - Click Add Field

 - Enter the Name "InstrumentSetting".

-- Click the button for the Type field, select Integer in the popup and click Apply.
+- Use the menu for the Type field, select Integer in the popup and click Apply.

 - Enter the Description: "The configuration setting on the instrument."

 - Click Save & Close.

 - Your new assay design is now saved and ready to use.
 We can use it to import as many runs as we like from spreadsheets with the same structure.
 You will now see GenericAssay on the assay list on the main Assay Tutorial page.